Karakasa-kozō is a one-legged umbrella tsukumogami known for playful mischief.

 This simplicity has helped karakasa-kozō endure as one of the most approachable yōkai figures.

-In modern media, karakasa-kozō are often portrayed as cute mascots, comedic side characters, or nostalgic symbols of traditional yōkai culture.
-Their playful design lends itself easily to animation, merchandise, and reinterpretation.
+In modern media, karakasa-kozō are often portrayed as cute mascots, comedic side characters, or nostalgic icons of traditional yōkai culture.
+Their playful, instantly recognizable design makes them especially suited for animation, merchandise, and lighthearted reinterpretation.